alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 ### On-Chain code

 The folder contracts contain the smart contracts to compute the elliptic curve operations and to verify a threshold signature based on ECDSA.
 All smart contracts are located under the ```contract/appContracts``` folder.
 In particular:
 - *CompareECC.sol*: Contains calls to other smart contracts that implement generic operations on elliptic curves.
 This smart contract allows you to evaluate the gas consumed by the proposed library (EllipticCurveMaths.sol) compared to libraries found in literatures.
 In particular, the implementations of Repo1: [Witenet Foundation](https://github.com/witnet/elliptic-curve-solidity/blob/master/contracts/EllipticCurve.sol), Repo2: [Renaud Dubois](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_elliptic.sol) and Repo3: [MerklePlant](https://github.com/verklegarden/crysol/blob/main/src/onchain/secp256k1/Secp256k1Arithmetic.sol).
-This smart con

 - *EllipticCurveMaths.sol*: Contains the proposed implementation.
 The library aims to be applicable to any Weierstrass elliptic curve and to save as much gas as possible for operations.
 All functions are implemented using assembly low level instructions, and assembly soub routine.
 The main method is the interleaved scalar product aimed to streamline the sum of two scalar products needed to verify a threshold based ecdsa signature.